rydmike/flex_color_scheme/README.md

   * A predefined slightly opinionated `InputDecorationTheme` is used.
 It sets `filled` to `true` and fill color to color scheme primary color with opacity `0.035` in light mode and with opacity `0.06` in dark-mode.
-    Another theme design change is done via modification of the `ThemeData.accentColor` described earlier.
-Since the used theme, like the default theme, does not define a `border` property of `TextField`, an app can still easily use both the default underline style, or the outline style by just specifying the default `OutlineInputBorder()` for the border property when outlined TextField is desired.
+    Since the used theme, does not define a `border` property of `TextField`, an app can easily use both the default underline style, or the outline style by just specifying `OutlineInputBorder()`,
+    when an outlined `TextField` is desired.
     If you don't  want the filled style, or the primary colored borders in dark-mode, you can override them back with `copyWith`.
-    For totally different border color in dark-mode you can alternatively specify it via the `accentColor` property.
-Which should not affect any other color than this border color when using FlexColorScheme based themes.

   * The property `fixTextFieldOutlineLabel` is set to `true` by default,